chyzwar/modern-stack/Readme.md

 Repo provides an init script that will bootstrap baseline env files It will check if the user has docker and docker-compose installed.
-For OAuth to work, google and facebook configs need to update in packages/api .env
+For OAuth to work, google and facebook configs need to updated in packages/api .env

 Clone repository